Glossary and Notes for Story III

 ville

-f.: village, town, township (Medieval Latin)
+villa, -ae, f.: village, town, township (Medieval Latin)

 genitive singular, the –ae genitive ending has elided to –e